bootstrap-vue/bootstrap-vue/src/components/table/README.md

 components/elements that are rendering with previous results (i.e. being re-used by Vue's render patch optimization routines).
 Specifying a `primary-key` column can alleviate this issue (or you can place a unique `:key` on your element/components in your custom formatted field slots).

+Refer to the [Table body transition support](#table-body-transition-support) section for additional details.

 ## Table style options